Open 24/7 | Call Today

 Although it may strike some as odd that there is an entire area of law devoted to their furry friends, dog bites and other animal-caused injuries are no laughing matter.
 In 2013, dog bites in Illinois caused $8.9 million in damages, at an average of almost $30,000 per injury.

-If you, your children, or a loved one has been injured by a dog bite in Illinois or in any other way by an animal and are looking for dog bite attorneys, contact the lawyers of Costa Ivone today so that we can start the process of getting you the compensation you deserve.
+If you, your children, or a loved one has been injured by a dog bite in Illinois or in any other way by an animal and is looking for dog bite attorneys, contact the lawyers of Costa Ivone today so that we can start the process of getting you the compensation you deserve.